simeononsecurity/Standalone-Windows-STIG-Script/README.md

-# STIGing Standalone Windows 10 Systems
+# Windows 10 STIG Script

 **Download all the required files from the [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)**